 The Types of Cases We Take On

-Our practice area of Pennsylvania, New Jersey and New York is in the middle of the busiest rail line in the U.S., the Northeast Corridor, which sees 2,200 trains and 750,000 passengers per day.
+Our practice area, which includes Pennsylvania, New Jersey, and New York, is in the middle of the busiest rail line in the U.S., the Northeast Corridor.
+This corridor sees 2,200 trains and 750,000 passengers per day.
 In addition, Philadelphia is home to SEPTA, the 5th-largest U.S. transit system, which sees 300 million passengers per year.

 Cases we have successfully litigated in the past include:

 - Train-car collisions

 - Train-person collisions

 Consult With an Experienced Train Accident Attorney